- 12 Mar 2021

 The treasurer is responsible for keeping records, which include detailed financial accounts, receipts, agreements, correspondence, or digital data.

-Since 2020, foundations that make grants must keep a separate grant register with the names and addresses of persons to whom a grant was made, as well as the date and grant amount.
+Since 8 July 2020, foundations that make grants must keep a separate grant register.
+This register must contain the names and addresses of persons to whom a grant was made, as well as the date and grant amount.
 This only applies to grants that do not exceed 25% of the total amount eligible for distribution in the fiscal year in question.